-All of us old guy original Machine owners know Mickey Ziomkowski started the Registry way back in the nineties - he'll fill in the date himself.
+All of us old guy original Machine owners know Mickey Ziomkowski started the Registry way back in the nineties.
 I never asked why he did it but I recognized the need for it immediately.

 When I bought my first Machine in 1970, my mother who lent me the 6 bucks it cost, wanted to know why I would buy such garish, eyesore of a car.

 I told her the car was important.
 It would someday be a collector car.
 She told me I wouldn't live long enough to see the day.
 Get rid of it.

 Needless to say, I was right, she was wrong.
 I still have it.

 But the Machine coming from the least popular manufacturer in North America had some unique problems in the muscle car field and biggest amongst them from a sales perspective was the recognition/credibility factor.
 AMC had none until the Rambler SC/Rambler.

 The limited edition concept was not new.
 It's an old marketing ploy used in many fields of endeavour but in each case it's tied tightly to ART, IMAGE and limited numbers.
 Not everyone can have one.
 There has to be an element of exclusivity.
 If the quality is there, the is a sales gimmick that works.
 It did for the SC/Rambler.

 It didn't work as well for the Machine for a number of reasons, first among them being that the car was underpowered from the dealer.
 It didn't win at the drags the way the SC/Rambler did.

 BUT, The Machine was a better car in every way and when equipped as it should have been equipped was practically unbeatable by similarly equipped competition.

 It kicked ass often enough to gain attention from the performance magazines who in turn kept the notion that AMC even made The Machine alive long after the public had forgotten it.